 2. Odd Sounds

 Cars have a small indicator located in the braking system that senses when brake pads are worn.
 This indicator releases a high-pitched sound to signify the brake pads need replacing.
 In addition to the sensor’s squealing sound, you might notice a grinding sound.
-The longer you wait to replace worn brake pads, the more expensive the repair will be.
+The longer you wait to replace worn brake pads, the more expensive the repair could be.
 When the brake pad is completely worn, the brake begins to damage the rotor.
 Damaged rotors are expensive, so it’s important to avoid this repair.
-If you notice symptoms of worn brake pads, schedule a brake inspection today.

-Does your car pull off to one side while driving down a straight road?
-This could signal an alignment issue, but it could also be a problem with the brake system.
+Does your car pull off to one side while braking?
+This could be a problem with the brake system.
 If the pads have worn unevenly, they will apply different amounts of pressure.
-Whether it’s the brakes or the alignment, call Christian Brothers Automotive in Springfield today.
-Our ASE-certified technicians will perform a diagnostic check and recommend the correct service or repair.

 Brake Failure Warning Signs

 Efficient, healthy brakes are vital to your safety and the performance of your car.
 How can you tell when your brakes are in need of repair?
-Learn to recognize the warning signs of brake problems—before you experience brake failure—and visit your local Christian Brothers auto shop for brake repair, service, and maintenance.
+Learn to recognize the warning signs of brake problems—before you experience brake failure with these tips.

 Brake fluid is low and/or appears dirty